 If you’ve been playing two years, I hope that you’re playing regularly with other musicians.
 Even if your jam skills are at a relatively novice level, playing with music “in real time” (that is, staying in time with music that plays continuously, and coordinating with it – rather than playing by yourself, when there’s no requirement of exactly when to play what) will challenge you in the most typical ways players need to be challenged.

 If you don’t have others to play with, I strongly suggest prioritizing making that part of your musical life.
-I recently wrote in this column about finding others at your own level to jam with (you can also find that info Can’t Find People to Jam).
+I recently wrote in this column about finding others at your own level to jam with (Can’t Find People to Jam).

-As a stand-in for picking with others, you can play along with recordings, such as my moderate-speed jam-along videos or CDs, or slowed-down CDs.
+As a stand-in for picking with others, you can play along with recordings, such as my gentle-speed play-along videos, or slowed-down CDs or songs on YouTube (using the “gear” icon under the lower-right side).
 Pick a few songs you like well enough to spend some time working on.

 Working out simple solos to these songs would be well worth your time.
 Note, I mean working out (creating) the solos on your own, not just finding a tab to memorize.
 By this point in your playing, learning new material just from tab is not as useful as learning melodies by ear and working out your own breaks.
+That’s why I created the two video set, Make Up Your Own Banjo Solos.
 If you have a “tab habit”, it’s time to break it.
 I don’t mean “swear off tab forever”, but break your dependence on it.

 So first, find the melody by ear, trial-and-error style, and then work on combining it with rolls.
 The process is inexact and can be quite time-consuming and frustrating at first.
 As a preliminary step, try just playing rolls along with the song while changing chords at the right time.
 That step will also help you find some of the melody.